RCNM

 • Recommended

-After my stay here, I can see why it’s been featured in films like First Wives Club, Meet Joe Black and Oceans 8.
+After my stay here, I can see why it’s so iconic, having featured in films like First Wives Club, Meet Joe Black and Oceans 8.
 It’s also hosted luminaries like Coco Chanel, Karl Lagerfeld, Andy Warhol, Hubert de Givenchy, Elizabeth Taylor, Audrey Hepburn, Yves Saint Laurent, Barbra Streisand, Joan Collins (and many UN delegations) over the many decades and you can see them represented in the hotel’s incredible candid photos by Ron Galella that line its main hallway.

 Friendly attendants, many of whom have been at The Pierre for decades, rode the elevator up with me, pressing the button to my floor.
 Inside my luxe carpeted room, which was outfitted with a king-size bed featuring a tufted headboard and a window overlooking Central Park, complimentary water bottles, tea and a NYC chocolate display with a fondant subway sign, a mini sculpture of the Empire State Building, macarons and truffles, and a personalized note thanking me for my stay, were waiting for me.